Fastest lap: Formula One

 Fastest laps are often set during the final laps of a race.
 Lap times often decrease as tracks get "rubbered in" and fuel weights go down as a race progresses.

-Setting the fastest lap is often considered an unofficial consolation prize for a driver that has had an incident that precluded a podium finish.
+Top ten drivers in Formula One history with the most fastest laps

 Formula One performance hybrid racecar

 In recent studies the LeMans endurance project has been reconfiguring Formula One racecars and making them faster by reconfiguring powertrain configurations.
-These powertrain reconfigurations have drastically been able to cut the time of the fastest lap achieveable by Formula One racecars.
+These powertrain reconfigurations have drastically been able to cut the time of the fastest lap achievable by Formula One racecars.
 This team also studied the capabilities of Formula One racecars and studied how to improve the performance of the cars.
 Ultimately they designed a powertrain configuration that cut the fastest lap time achievable by a standard Formula One racecar by over 20 seconds.

 Formula One aerodynamics studies

 A researcher at Durham University studied the aerodynamic effects on Formula One racecars and how to make them more efficient and ultimately faster.
 A Formula One racecar's lap time advantage is the result of the cornering performance of the vehicle.
 If the tyres can have more grip there would be more friction and less slippage which would allow the car to go faster through corners, and subsequently decrease the time it takes to complete a lap.
 Also if the powertrain had more power and if the car experienced less drag then it could achieve a faster lap time.